Mary and the Typologies of the Church

 The Gate of Typology must begin with a principle strong enough to govern the whole section: what Sacred Scripture and the Church say of the Church is seen most purely in Our Lady; and what they say of Our Lady is unfolded historically and mystically in the Church.
 That is not confusion.
 It is one of the deep harmonies of Catholic theology, because Our Lady is the personal type and exemplar of the Church.

-This is why Mary cannot be treated as a devotional ornament added after the real work of ecclesiology is done.
+This is why Mary cannot be treated as a pious afterthought added once the real work of ecclesiology is done.
 Nor can the Church be treated as a merely administrative structure while Marian doctrine is left in a separate compartment of piety.
 God did not build revelation that way.
 He willed that the mysteries of the Church should appear in Our Lady personally, luminously, and beforehand.
 He also willed that the glories seen in Mary should unfold historically in the Church, though with suffering, conflict, and delay.
+To speak rightly of Mary and the Church is therefore not to add two optional devotions to Catholic life.
+It is to enter more deeply into the order God Himself established.

 Once this is seen, Scripture becomes richer.
 The Church as virgin, mother, bride, holy city, ark, and woman at war with the serpent is no longer read as an abstract collection of images.
 These mysteries come into focus in Mary.
 And Mary herself is no longer read as an isolated saint whose privileges stop with herself.
 She becomes the personal concentration of ecclesial mystery.